automategreen/docs/source/pc/api/index.html.md

      -d '{
           "command": {
             "name": "on_for",
-            "time": 60
+            "delay": 60
           }
         }'
 ```

-## Turn load off for 60 seconds (toggles on after 60 seconds)
+Turn the load on for a period of time based on the delay (seconds).

+## Turn load Off For X

 > Example request: